-The Autorité de contrôle prudentiel et de résolution is responsible for the granting and supervision of the "European covered bond" and "higher quality European covered bond" labels.
-The specific arrangements and conditions for implementation of these responsibilities shall be determined by the Autorité de contrôle prudentiel et de résolution.
+The Autorité de contrôle prudentiel et de résolution is responsible for the granting and supervision of the "European covered bond" and "high quality European covered bond" labels.
+The specific arrangements and conditions for implementation of these responsibilities shall be determined by the Autorité de contrôle prudentiel et de résolution which defines the terms for verification by the special controller of compliance with the requirements of article 129 of Regulation (EU) no. 575/2013.

 The Autorité de contrôle prudentiel et de résolution shall publish a list of the bonds eligible for such labels.